 - Participated in internal financial and operational audits for corporations, state and federal agencies, and nonprofit organizations

-- Helped prepare audit working papers and reports
+- Assisted with preparing audit working papers and reports

 - Prepared state and federal corporate and individual income tax returns

 - Computed contingent liabilities, reserves, and long-term debt requirements

 - Developed spreadsheets and other applications using a personal computer

 - Helped develop an analysis of manufactured products

 - American Family Insurance

 - Baker Tilly

 - Cascades Tissue Group